canonical/jaas-documentation/tutorial/index.md

 juju run kratos/0 reset-password identity-id=<identity-id> password-secret-id=<secret:id>
 ```

-### Expose the identity bundle to your host machine. (only necessary if running in Multipass)
+### Expose the identity bundle to your host machine

-The reason you need to expose the identity bundle to your host machine is that at the end of this tutorial
-you will need to login via a web browser.
+At the end of this tutorial you'll need to log in via a web browser.
+Given that we're in a Multipass VM, for that to work we need to expose the identity bundle to our host machine.

 Locate the IP of your Multipass instance by running `multipass list` on your host machine, if you have multiple IPs pick the first one.
 ```text